 Our Methodology

 In our pursuit to rank the largest companies in the dry bulk shipping industry, we have chosen to focus on what we define as the “Core Fleet” for each company.
-This approach centers on ships that are either owned outright by the company or are under bareboat charter agreements.
+This approach aligns with Clarksons Research’s fleet ownership definitions, focusing on ships that are either owned outright or under bareboat charter agreements.
+This methodology provides a clearer reflection of long-term industry investment and operational control.

 Why Core Fleet?
 We believe that the Core Fleet represents the most stable and directly controllable assets of a shipping company.
 Owned ships are the backbone of any maritime operation, reflecting the company’s long-term investment in the dry bulk shipping sector.
 Similarly, bareboat chartered ships, though not owned, offer companies substantial operational control, akin to ownership, for the duration of the charter.
 This combination provides a clear picture of a company’s foundational capacity and its commitment to the industry.